felipemm-santos/tech/README.md

 # tech
-A simple authentication page using OAuth 2.0
+A simple Django web application that authenticate users with OAuth 2.0